iravikhatri/data-structure-and-algorithm/README.md

-# These are some data struture programs which are I usally do in my free time.
+# These are some data struture programmming which I usally do in my free time.